nbessi/odoo_new_api_guideline/source/environment.rst

 With new API the function ``name_get`` is deprecated.
 Now it uses the column named ``display_name``.

-This column should be a computed fields with :
+This column should be a computed field with :

   * compute
   * inverse